 She has an in-depth knowledge of legal regulations and requirements, ethical standards, compliance management, and GDPR.

-She is a Co-Founder and Director of an organisation specialising in supporting and developing the counsellors of tomorrow.
+In her spare time, Rachel manages an organisation specialising in supporting and developing the counsellors of tomorrow.

 She engages in continued professional development each year, is a registered member of the British Association for Counselling and Psychotherapy (BACP), and works to their ethical standards.

-Take your body to the gym, take your mind to therapy.
+Take your body to the gym, and take your mind to therapy.
 Whether your concern is emotional or psychological, we are here to help you.